Freedom of religion in Romania: Societal attitudes

-Greek Catholic priests said Romanian Orthodox priests harass and intimidate Greek Catholics, especially in rural areas, and to encourage Romanian Orthodox Church members to try to prevent individuals from joining the Greek Catholic Church.
-There have been similar reports of such behavior by Romanian Orthodox clergy by followers (no formal "clergy" exists) of the Baháʼí Faith.
+Greek Catholic priests say Romanian Orthodox priests harass and intimidate Greek Catholics, especially in rural areas, and to encourage Romanian Orthodox Church members to try to prevent individuals from joining the Greek Catholic Church.
+There have been similar reports of such behavior by Romanian Orthodox clergy by followers of the Baháʼí Faith (no formal "clergy" exists).

-Several religious organizations outside of the Romanian Orthodox Church have reported incidences of Romanian Orthodox clergy prohibiting the burial of non-Romanian Orthodox individuals in cemeteries under their control, in contravention of the law.
+Several religious organizations outside of the Romanian Orthodox Church have reported instances of Romanian Orthodox clergy prohibiting the burial of non-Romanian Orthodox individuals in cemeteries under their control, in contravention of the law.

-There have been incidences of vandalism against Jewish cemeteries, and antisemitic rhetoric can be found in print and on social media in Romania.
+There have additionally been instances of vandalism against Jewish cemeteries, and antisemitic rhetoric can be found in print and on social media in Romania.
 Anti-Muslim rhetoric is repeated in the media, categorizing Muslims as "invaders".
 Anti-Muslim conspiracy theories are common on Romanian social media.
 In a 2019 survey conducted by the National Anti-Discrimination Council, Romanians expressed high distrust of Muslims, Jews, and other religious minorities.
 23 percent of respondents said that they would not be friends with a member of a religious minority, and 60 percent said that they believed that Muslims are dangerous.
 A separate study conducted by the European Commission reported that 43 percent of Romanians believed that religious discrimination was widespread while 51 percent said it was rare; 77 percent would be comfortable having an elected head of state that was not a member of the country's majority faith.